EUDAT-B2STAGE/B2STAGE-GridFTP/README.md

   NOTE: this feature requires iRODS server at least 3.3 - GSI authentication with a proxy user breaks on iRODS 3.2 and earlier.

+3) Optionally, use a Globus gridmap callout module to map subject DNs to iRODS user names based on the existing mappings in iRODS (in r_user_auth table).
+   Configuring this feature eliminates the need for a local grid map file - all user mappings can be done through the callout function.

+   The gridmap callout configuration file gets already created as '$DEST_ETC_DIR/gridmap_iRODS_callout.conf'.

+* To activate the module, set the '$GSI_AUTH_CONF' environment variable in '/etc/gridftp.conf' to point to the configuration file - already created as '$DEST_ETC_DIR/gridmap_iRODS_callout.conf'.

+        $GSI_AUTH_CONF /etc/grid-security/gridmap_iRODS_callout.conf

+* Note that in order for this module to work, the server certificate DN must be authorized to connect as a rodsAdmin user (e.g., the 'rods' user).

+* This module also supports invoking an iRODS server-side command with iexec in case the DN does not have a mapping yet.
+The command would receive the DN being mapped as a single argument and may for example add a mapping to an existing account, or create a new account.

+  To enable this feature, set the '$irodsDnCommand' environment variable in '/etc/gridftp.conf' to the name of the command to execute.
+On the iRODS server, the command should be installed in '$IRODS_HOME/server/bin/cmd/'.
+For example, to invoke a script called 'createUser', add:

+        $irodsDnCommand "createUser"

+* There is also a command line utility to test the mapping lookups (and script execution) that would otherwise be done by the gridmap module.
+This utility command gets installed into '$DEST_BIN_DIR/testirodsmap' and should be invoked with the DN as a single argument.
+The command would need to see the same environment variables as the gridmap module loaded into the GridFTP server - specifically, '$irodsEnvFile' pointing to the iRODS  environment and '$irodsDnCommand' setting the command to invoke if no mapping is found.
+The 'testirodsmap' command also needs to have access to the server host certificate - and find it either through the default mechanisms used by Globus GSI or by explicitly setting the 'X509_USER_CERT' and 'X509_USER_KEY' environment variables.
+(The easiest way is to run the command in the same environment as the Globus GridFTP server, i.e., under the root account).
+For example, invoke the command with:

+        export irodsDnCommand=createUser
+        export irodsEnvFile=/path/to/.irodsEnv
+        $DEST_BIN_DIR/testirodsmap "/C=XX/O=YYY/CN=Example User"

 Logrotate
 --------------------------------